LBNL-ETA/ROAMS/README.md

 The goal of this model is to holistically estimate a CH4 emissions size distribution of gas & oil infrastructure in a specific region.
 It is especially valuable because it can combine distributions that separately cover small- and large-size CH4 emissions events.

-To read more about the model or underlying methodology, read the [methodology docs](docs/methodology.md).
-To learn more about the details of the implementation, you can look at the [implementation docs](docs/implementation.md).
+To read more about the model or underlying methodology, read the [methodology docs](/docs/methodology.md).
+To learn more about the details of the implementation, you can look at the [implementation docs](/docs/implementation.md).
+If you're having trouble using the code for your own work, you can read through example [use cases](docs/use%20cases.md).

 ## Installation